multiOTP/multiotp/readme_4.3.2.5.txt

 open source MultiOneTimePassword Credential Provider from Last Squirrel IT.
 It works with Windows Vista/7/2008/8/2012 in both 32 and 64 bits.
 The Credential Provider does not need any RADIUS connection!
-It uses instead a local version of multiOTP(r) which can be configured as a client of a centralized server (with caching support).
+It uses instead a local version of multiOTP which can be configured as a client of a centralized server (with caching support).
 (https://code.google.com/p/multi-one-time-password--credential-provider/)